 Add domain to ownership verification screen and get code

-Once you either log in or make a new account, you’ll be prompted with the window below.
+Once you’re logged in, you’ll be prompted with the window below.
 Under Domain, enter your website’s domain name:

 Google will now give you a list of options to verify that you own your site.
 If you’re already using Google Analytics, you can verify your site by using your existing Google Analytics tracking code.